baby with mom

 Helping baby reach milestones

 Babyhood is a marathon, not a race, but that doesn’t mean parents don’t occasionally worry about when their children will reach certain developmental milestones.
 It’s important to remember that the timeframes given for milestones are rough estimates, so it’s possible to be a bit early or late on some without necessarily meaning anything about Baby‘s development.
-That said, there are a few things you can do to help promote his development.
+That said, there are a few things you can do to help promote their development.

 Bonding